-„Mediation is a social core skill that lies veiled within each of us.“ In order to follow up on this point, WMO intends to offer a certain type of education that is available to everybody.
+Mission Statement by Director General and Founder, Prof. Daniel Erdmann: „Mediation is a social core skill that lies veiled within each of us.“ In order to follow up on this point, WMO intends to offer a certain type of education that is available to everybody.
 Reaching everybody means that Prof. Erdmann created an educational concept that is acceptable and practical within every type of culture.
-This cross border and cross-cultural training does not intend to impose a western style of Applied Mediation on another culture, but it deals with a sensible core, or the point within the circle.
+This cross-border and cross-cultural training does not intend to impose a western style of Applied Mediation on another culture, but it deals with a sensible core, or the point within the circle.
 This core emulsifies with the cultural background and language of the student and allows him or her to become a unique inner border professional.
 In this way, WMO is able to offer the only worldwide achievable training that respects and works with global diversity. „Ignorance is no acceptable option.“ Read more...

 The World Mediation Organization provides a global recognized service in conflict management and education.
 By promoting a constructive dialog within an area of mutual respect and non-escalated armed conflict (previously named: 'culture of peace‘ - read more), it is intended to create enduring solutions to conflicts and tensions created by human interactions, states and organizations.
 In accordance with the highest standards of quality, the consultancies are realized by academic experts in the field.
 In order to ensure the highest level of transparency, the WMO is listed in the European Transparency Register.
-Currently, the message of World Mediation Organization is shared by more than 220 fellows in 45 countries.
+Currently, the message of World Mediation Organization is shared by more than 300 fellows in 55 countries.

-The WMO-Training considers the guidelines of the German Mediation Act, the European Code of Conduct for Mediators, the UN Guidance for Effective Mediation, as well as international research results regarding the sustainable benefits of teaching Comprehensive Mediation.
+The WMO-Training considers the guidelines of: the German Mediation Act, the European Code of Conduct for Mediators, the UN Guidance for Effective Mediation, as well as international research results regarding the sustainable benefits of teaching Comprehensive Mediation.
 Graduates achieve additional access to the Course Curriculum of EUCLID University (Pôle Universitaire Euclide).

-On the following pages you may learn more about our global representatives, our training philosophy, our partner institutes, options of affiliation, and our latest activities, such as book releases of graduates, live streams, and academic paper contests.
+On the following pages you may learn more about: our global fellows, our training philosophy, our partner institutes, options of affiliation, and our latest activities, such as book releases of graduates, live streams, and academic paper contests.
 We promote an interdisciplinary culture of peace by spreading social competence such as dealing with conflicts and strategic communication for the prevention of violence.
 We do our upmost to create an environment in which people, states and organizations may find enduring solutions to conflicts.

-The transparency register has been set up to answer core questions such as what interests are being pursued, by whom and with what budgets.
+The transparency Register has been set up to answer core questions such as what interests are being pursued, by whom and with what budgets.
 The system is operated jointly by the European Parliament and the European Commission.